SammyAbukmeil/next-demo/README.md

 This happens because the browser initially renders a fallback/system font, then swaps it out for a custom font once it's loaded.

-Next JS automatically optimises fonts when you use the `next/font` module:
+Next.js automatically optimises fonts when you use the `next/font` module:
 - Fonts are downloaded at build time
 - They're hosted with your other static assets